 - 1. Retain experienced LHWs; - 2.
 Strive to ensure new LHW recruits have high levels of education.
 Since this is often at odds with efforts to increase coverage (remaining unserved areas tend to have fewer educated women), this may require innovative approaches.
-Punjab/ICT is the province with the lowest proportion of LHWs who have Matric level education or higher; - 3.
+A greater proportion of LHWs in Balochistan have Matric level education or higher than at national level: - 3.
 Maintain and improve the frequency and quality of refresher training courses.
 Current training courses should be reviewed to ensure they focus on areas where LHW knowledge is weakest (e.g. growth monitoring, diarrhoea treatment, pneumonia).
-The proportion of LHWs reporting attending each of the Refreshing Training courses in Punjab/ICT is generally line with the national average; - Make efforts to monitor and maintain the LHWs' supervisors' knowledge levels.
+The proportion of LHWs reporting attending each of the Refreshing Training courses in Balochistan is generally higher than the national average; - Make efforts to monitor and maintain the LHWs' supervisors' knowledge levels.
 LHSs who are older, more experienced and received all the required training tend to have higher knowledge levels; and - 5.
 Ensure all served health facilities have an individual with overall responsibility for overseeing LHWP activities, and that within each district regular meetings are held between these individuals and the DPIU.

-- The knowledge score has increased since the previous evaluation for LHWs, nationally and in Punjab/ICT; - LHS knowledge has also increased nationally; - There has been some improvement in the level of in depth knowledge, as is shown by the large number of LHWs able to provide multiple correct responses.
+- The knowledge score has increased since the previous evaluation for LHWs, nationally. - In Balochistan, however, there are specific areas of weaknesses.
+Knowledge of vaccination schedule is poor; none of the LHWs were able to provide the correct dose of Chloroquine to a child with symptoms of malaria - LHS knowledge has also increased nationally; - There has been some improvement in the level of in depth knowledge, as is shown by the large number of LHWs able to provide multiple correct responses.
 However, there are still areas where clinical knowledge needs to be improved for patient safety and treatment.
 The Programme must therefore continue to aim to increase the knowledge of both LHWs and their supervisors; - The Programme has been successful in ensuring LHWs and supervisors attended core-training programmes.
 The Programme now has an extensive programme of refresher training that is reaching LHWs nationwide.
 Attention must be paid to ensure that it effectively imparting the full range of knowledge that LHWs require; and - As found in the previous evaluation the level of education of Lady Health Workers and supervisors is correlated with their knowledge score.
 The higher the education, the higher the score.
 It is important that the Programme does not lower its education criteria if it wants to maintain performance.